London England, UK Travel Guide

 Windsor Castle: An authorized residence of the King, this historic castle offers a journey through royal history.
 It lies roughly 60 minutes away by train.

-Stonehenge & Bath: These two distinct sites are often combined on organized tours due to their proximity.
+Stonehenge & Bath: These two different sites are often combined on organized tours because of their proximity.
 Stonehenge is a prehistoric monument, and Bath is a Georgian city famous for its Roman Baths and elegant architecture.
 They are 1.5-2 hours drive or train ride away.

 Oxford: A world-renowned university city, famous for its dreaming spires, historic colleges, and literary connections.
 It is an hour by train.

 Cambridge: Another prestigious university city with beautiful colleges, punting on the River Cam, and a relaxed atmosphere.
-It is approximately an hour away by train.
+It is roughly an hour away by train.

 Canterbury: A historic cathedral city, home to Canterbury Cathedral, the seat of the Archbishop of Canterbury.
 It is an hour by train.